 An incident is an occurrence that affects the safety and/or health of employees, or which prevents employees from performing their normal duties.
 When an incident occurs, the supervisor in the affected area will initiate an investigation.

-- A. Supervisor will obtain reports from employee(s) and any witnesses to the incident. - B. Supervisor will complete the incident report, following the guidelines for doing so, and forward it to the OSH Coordinator. - C. Supervisor will forward a copy of the incident report to the Safety Coordination Committee.
+- A. Supervisor will obtain reports from employee(s) and any witnesses to the incident. - B. Supervisor will complete the incident report, following the guidelines for doing so, and forward it to the OSH Coordinator.

 III DISCIPLINE